 The Company shares office space, resources and certain services with other corporations that may have common directors and/or officers.
-The costs associated with these services are administered by 2227929 Ontario Inc. For the three and nine months ended April 30, 2015, the Company was charged \$51,609 and \$119,009 for its proportionate share of these services.
+The costs associated with these services, including the provision of office equipment and supplies, and certain other services, are administered by 2227929 Ontario Inc. to whom the Company pays a monthly flat fee.
+For the three months ended October 31, 2015, the Company was charged \$43,546 for these services.